 Microsoft announces winners of AI For Accessibility Hackathon 2024

-Bangkok, 26 June 2024 – Microsoft Thailand, in collaboration with the Department of Library Science, the Department of Linguistics, the Department of Dramatic Arts, Faculty of Arts, Chulalongkorn University, the United Nations Development Programme (UNDP), and the Foundation for the Blind in Thailand under the Royal Patronage, recently organized the AI For Accessibility Hackathon 2024 competition.
+Bangkok, 26 June 2024 – Microsoft Thailand, in collaboration with the Center for Digital Humanities, Faculty of Arts, Chulalongkorn University, the United Nations Development Programme (UNDP), and the Foundation for the Blind in Thailand under the Royal Patronage, recently organized the AI For Accessibility Hackathon 2024 competition.
 The event aimed to find innovative ideas that help solve real-world challenges faced by people with disabilities with the capabilities of AI and cloud to create impactful benefits, reduce digital divide, and build a more inclusive and accessible future for everyone.

 The winning team was “To Day” from Chulalongkorn University and King Mongkut’s Institute of Technology Ladkrabang with “BLINDERs”, a voice-controlled device that supports people with disabilities in the use of public transportation.